aggregat4/dendriform/JOURNAL.md

 Maybe it's all for the best?

 I'm still not feeling great about this, I may still have some fundamental problem here.
 What gives a little bit of hope is that parallel trees seem to behave better if one waits for the other and syncs all its changes...

+## 20.9.2019 - Sync issues

+This is getting tiresome.
+I now refactored the code to include a fixed ROOT node for each peer.
+The vector clock should be ok.

+BUT in a sync scenario it is really easy to come to the situation that changes of one peer to the structure of the tree will not materialise on the other.
+Feels like maybe garbage collection is fucked.